Skip to Content

 Honestly, I believe most people make choosing a paint color much harder than it should be.
 Picking paint colors should be fun and not at all stressful.

-I think it’s easy to get wrapped up in particular popular paint colors we see on Pinterest or in your favorite influencer’s home.
-I hate to say it but that paint color may look gorgeous in the influencer’s home and not in yours.
+It’s easy to get wrapped up in particular popular paint colors we see on Pinterest or in the homes of our favorite influencers.
+I hate to say it, but that paint color may look gorgeous in the influencer’s home but not in yours.

 Let’s stop feeling overwhelmed with the paint color choice and let’s get excited about it.

-Luckily I have 5 essential tips and tricks you can use to find the absolute perfect paint color for your home.
+Luckily, I have five essential tips and tricks you can use to find the absolute perfect paint color for your home.

 5 ESSENTIAL TIPS FOR CHOOSING THE RIGHT PAINT COLOR.

-I wholeheartedly believe that if you take the time to use these tips you will choose the perfect paint color for your home.
-These are the 5 things I go by when helping clients with choosing paint colors.
-They work, trust this process!
+I wholeheartedly believe that if you take the time to use these tips, you will choose the perfect paint color for your home.
+These are the five things I go by when helping clients choose paint colors.
+They work; trust this process!

 1. Tones and Finishes in your home.
 Both fixed elements and decor pieces.